Yalo: Ancient period

-Crusader period
+Middle Ages

 The area was under contention in the Middle Ages by Christian and Muslim forces.
 In the Crusader period, a castle called Castellum Arnaldi or Chastel Arnoul was built at the site.
 It was destroyed by Muslims in 1106, rebuilt in 1132–3, controlled by the Templars by 1179 and taken by Saladin in 1187.
 Some of its ruins are still visible.

-Ottoman period
+Ottoman Empire

 The village was incorporated into the Ottoman Empire in 1517 with all of Palestine, and in 1596 it appeared in the tax registers in the Nahiya of Ramlah of the Liwa of Gazza.
 It had a population of 38 households, all Muslim.
 The villagers paid a fixed tax rate of 33,3% on various agricultural products, including wheat, barley, summer crops, olive-trees, goats and beehives, in addition to occasional revenues; a total of 4,500 Akçe.

 During his travels in Palestine in 1838, American Biblical scholar Edward Robinson studied Yalo, associating it with Aijalon, an ancient village mentioned in the Hebrew Bible/Old Testament.
 Robinson relied upon the works of Jerome and Eusebius, who describe Aijalon as two Roman miles from Nicopolis; the biblical descriptions of the village; and the philological similarities between the present-day Arabic name and its Canaanite root.